Multimedia

 </video>

-Cloud Phone automatically selects the lowest bitrate stream to appropriate the resolution that most closely matches QQVGA or QVGA screens.
+Cloud Phone automatically selects the lowest bitrate stream to approximate the resolution that most closely matches QQVGA or QVGA screens.
 This may select audio-only streams if those are included and lower bitrate than video streams.
 In the example M3U8 playlist file, the third audio-only stream has the lowest BANDWIDTH

 of 57544